The 2020 Pacific National Exhibition might be a bit different compared to previous years, but it still features fun activities and delicious PNE food.

-The hamburgers are like regular high-quality burgers, except that they are topped with a scoop of ice cream.
+The hamburgers were like regular high-quality burgers, except that they were topped with a scoop of ice cream.
 We tried the “sweet and salty” version which featured rock salts, caramel drizzle and vanilla ice cream.
 Wow!
-As he says, it’s like having your hamburger and milkshake at the same time!
+It was like having your hamburger and milkshake at the same time!

-The other hamburger being served is the diner’s garlic-vanilla milkshake burger with garlic-flavoured ice cream.
+The other hamburger being served was the diner’s garlic-vanilla milkshake burger with garlic-flavoured ice cream.
 We didn’t try it, but heard it was awesome!

 Cricket Caramel Apples

-There are always new exotic foods at the PNE and 2018 is no exception.
+There are always new exotic foods at the PNE and 2018 was no exception.

-Next Gen Concessions offers something sweet, sustainable, sticky and with a crunch!
-It’s their cricket caramel apple that everyone is talking about!
+Next Gen Concessions offered something sweet, sustainable, sticky and with a crunch!
+It was their cricket caramel apple that everyone was talking about!

-“They taste like peanuts with legs” says the vendor from Next Gen Concessions, and they do (kind of)!
+“They taste like peanuts with legs” said the vendor from Next Gen Concessions, and they did (kind of)!

 The following video features a talk about the PNE’s cricket caramel apples during a presentation to media in August of 2018.

 For full details about the Fair, see the official Pacific National Exhibition website.